 In conflict management, we are best known for our work on

-In community-based education about the environment, we are best known for:
+In community & environment, we are best known for:

-Project Seshat, which was led by Convenor’s Chris Honeyman from 2019-2023, published two special issues of journals in 2023 analyzing the relationship between hybrid warfare and conflict management.
-A book based in the test cases developed by the project is in editing in 2024, with publication expected later in the year.
+Project Seshat (2019-2023), which was led by Convenor’s Chris Honeyman, published two special issues of journals in 2023 analyzing the relationship between hybrid warfare and conflict management.
+Hybrid Warfare – A Collection of Scenarios, a book edited by Adrian Borbély and based in the test cases developed by the project, is in press for 2025 publication.
 It will be the world’s first teaching casebook about hybrid warfare.
+An article by Chris Honeyman and Rachel Tan proposing a new suite of conflict management tools geared to hybrid warfare, with Singapore as the most likely venue, is in press at Australia’s Dispute Resolution Review.
+And a new Honeyman venture designed to combat disinformation is being developed with the assistance of an expert group of advisors.

 Other highlights: